MULLENLOWE | FULL CASE STUDY

 Fish Tank Kings

-To launch Fish Tank Kings, we turned a 25-story digital screen in Times Square into a living aquarium.
-This wasn't just a billboard; it was a real-time, Twitter-responsive installation.
-Visitors could interact with the digital fish via social media, triggering immediate physical reactions on the screen—merging outdoor media with digital community engagement in one of the world's most crowded environments.
+For the launch of National Geographic Wild's Fish Tank Kings, we turned a 25-story digital screen in Times Square into a living aquarium that responded to social media in real time.
+Visitors could interact with the digital fish via Twitter and watch their prompts trigger actual reactions on the screen in front of them.

 The Department of Defense